CasualYT31/WebWars/src/types/README.md

 Caching object types during an operation, whilst sounding good for performance since you wouldn't need to constantly rebuild the object type every time you accessed a field, _could_ introduce buggy behavior if a change in a game object could trigger a rebuild of an object type that is never retrieved since the operation would still be using the cached object.

 Maybe, then, we should only be able to request one field of an object type at a time?
-The `override()` functions would then need to pass another parameter that stores the name of the field, and the new value would have to be returned instead of editted in-place (since the incoming value could be immutable).
+The `override()` functions would then need to pass another parameter that stores the name of the field, and the new value would have to be returned instead of edited in-place (since the incoming value could be immutable).

 Why not just have the `override()` functions?
 Why store fields in object types as functions?
 Because I believe logic pertaining to a single field of a single object type should stay with that field.
 Additionally, it would reduce the conditional checking required in the `override()` function.